 Honor’s Magic lives up to its name thanks to clever and beneficial use of AI, and a stunning design.

 There’s something mystical happening inside the Honor Magic.
 Beneath the utterly stunning body is a clever artificial intelligence program that, along with a host of sensors and cameras, turns the already desirable device into a truly smart phone.
-We got a jaw-dropping demonstration of its abilities, and the great news is that although the Magic is only for sale in China, the tech is expected to arrive in an Honor phone we’ll actually be able to buy in the future.
+We got a jaw-dropping demonstration of its abilities at CES 2017, and the great news is that although the Magic is only for sale in China, the tech is expected to arrive in an Honor phone we’ll actually be able to buy in the future.

 Here’s an example of what makes the Magic, well, magic.
 The front facing camera uses facial recognition technology to ensure your lock screen notifications are safe from prying eyes, with the least interference to you.
 After setting the Magic up to recognize my face, a text message arrived and when looked at by anyone but me, the lock screen notification simply read “text message.”
 The moment I looked at the screen, the Magic instantly knew it was me, and revealed the number and the contents of the message.

 The action is so fast, so seamless, that the Magic really lives up to its name.
 In our short test, the facial recognition was 100 percent accurate each time, refusing to reveal the message to my colleague, and happily giving up the information to me, even when changing faces immediately.
 It’s genuinely impressive to see, and a feature that most will consider beneficial.